-A Gemalto study makes the consequences of failed business internet security crystal clear: 70% of surveyed customers would stop doing business with a company that suffered a data breach.
-While it’s impossible to silence all threats to a company’s business internet security, it is more than possible to take some simple steps and shore up cyber security – making it safer to do business and improving the chances you’ll keep your customer base.
+A Gemalto study makes the consequences of failed internet security crystal clear for businesses: 70% of surveyed customers would stop doing business with a company that suffered a data breach.
+While it’s impossible to remove all threats to your company’s internet security, there are some simple steps to take that will keep your company safe – and hang on to your customer base.

 General Ways to Improve Business Internet Security

 Internet security is vital to the health of any business – large or small.
 As such, there are now many options out there to help businesses build up their cybersecurity.
 Choosing the right mix of options for your business means considering your industry, data storage compliance, customer-base and other factors.